-- 2. TEXT FORMATTING: For ease of comparison, the Specific Plan text provided herein retains the formatting used in the original document, with updated section, table, exhibit and page numbers.
-Amendments proposed as part of the Final Subsequent EIR are shown using "Track Changes"; all other sections remain as approved in 1993 or as modified in earlier approved amendments, or as proposed in the Draft Subsequent EIR, and are shown in plain text.
-The original 1993 Specific Plan document is contained on pages 1 through 28b of The Tioga Inn Specific Plan and Final Environmental Impact Report, May 24, 1993.7 Tables and Figures that no longer apply (such as the 1993 summary of impacts and mitigation measures and the 1993 grading plan) have been deleted. - 3.
-CITATIONS: The amended text does not include citations from the 1993 document unless still relevant.
+- 3. CITATIONS: The amended text does not include citations from the 1993 document unless still relevant.
 California Government Code citations have been deleted, and some terms have been replaced with abbreviations (for example, EIR in lieu of Environmental Impact Report, SR 120 in lieu of State Highway 120).
 Minor editorial changes (e.g., letter capitalizations) are not called out in Track Changes. - 4.
 INFORMATION: Discussion of the Relationship between the Specific Plan and the EIR (§4.3.3) has been updated to reflect the current language of the CEQA Guidelines regarding the relationship between the Specific Plan and the EIR (as stated in CEQA Guidelines §15166 (EIR as Part of a General Plan)).

-7.4 PROPOSED TIOGA INN SPECIFIC PLAN AMENDMENT #38
+4.4 PROPOSED TIOGA INN SPECIFIC PLAN AMENDMENT #3

-7.4.1 Introduction9
+4.4.1 Introduction

 In the early 1990s, an application was submitted to the Mono County Planning Department for a multiple use visitor commercial project located at the junction of Highways 395 and 120 adjoining Lee Vining in central Mono County.
 Mono County's General Plan requires that a specific plan be prepared for this project.
 A Specific Plan requires environmental analysis prior to its consideration by the Planning Commission and Board of Supervisors.
 It was recognized that the Tioga Inn proposal had the potential to significantly affect the environment.
 For this reason, an environmental impact report (EIR) was prepared as part of the specific plan.
-The 1993 document (as amended), in conjunction with the 2018 Tioga Inn Specific Plan and Draft Subsequent EIR and the 2020 Tioga Inn Specific Plan and Final Subsequent EIR, represents the consolidated specific plan and environmental impact report.
+The 1993 document (as amended), in conjunction with the 2018 Tioga Inn Specific Plan and Draft Subsequent EIR, represents the consolidated specific plan and environmental impact report.
 Although both the specific plan and its EIR are being published together, the two are separate documents.
 Figure 1 shows the location of Mono County relative to the state of California.

-7.4.1.1 Specific Plans
+4.4.1.1 Specific Plans

-Once the County has adopted a general plan, it may prepare specific plans to provide a more detailed and systematic
+Once the County has adopted a general plan, it may prepare specific plans to provide a more detailed and systematic implementation of the general plan for all or part of the area covered by the general plan.